The King's Own Scottish Borderers

 Post-war Army reductions led to the disbandment of the 6th and 7th Battalions in 1946, and the 2nd Battalion in 1947.
 Between 1945 and 1947 the 1st Battalion was on internal security duties in Palestine.

-In 1951 1st KOSB – National Service men amongst its numbers – was posted to Korea.
+In 1951 1st KOSB – National Service men amongst its numbers - was posted to Korea.
 There it fought an arduous campaign against the Chinese and North Korean armies in extreme climatic conditions.
 On the night of 4th/5th November 1951 the Battalion was holding a position on a narrow, ridge in the Kowang-Sanregion.
 Throughout the day the soldiers had been subjected to a concentrated barrage of shell and mortar fire, and, as night fell, the Chinese infantry advanced an entire division of 6000 men.
 The positions of the forward companies were overrun, but the Battalion stood its ground, and the Chinese attack petered out.
-An intial casualty check after the attack revealed that 7 Borderers had been killed, 44 were missing and 87 were wounded.
+An initial casualty check after the attack revealed that 7 Borderers had been killed, 44 were missing and 87 were wounded.
 On returning to Hong Kong a full casualty check revealed that 31 Borderers had been killed, 90 were wounded and 20 had been taken Prisoners of War.
 Intelligence reports indicated that over 1000 Chinese had been killed.
 Pte.
 Bill Speakman was awarded the VC for his part in the battle, and 2nd Lt.
 W. Purves the DSO – the only National Service officer to have won this honour.

 In Malaya during the Emergency (1955-59), the 1st Battalion was engaged in action in the jungle against Communist terrorists.
 From 1962 to February 1964 it was on internal security operations in Aden.
 In May 1964 it was recalled to Aden in aid of the Federal army, which was fighting Yemeni insurgents in the Radfan Mountains.
 In the following year the Battalion was in Borneo, patrolling the Malaysia-Indonesia border.